 The acclimatization process can take some time and varies from person to person, especially depending on susceptibility and different risk factors such as experience, cardiovascular fitness, and body composition.
 Don’t be afraid to take a step back and slow down as you scale Mount Everest (or other high-altitude adventures).

-Common treatments for acute mountain sickness include, acetazolamide, dexamethasone, and nifedipine.
+Common treatments for acute mountain sickness include acetazolamide, dexamethasone, and nifedipine.
 These medications help with the symptoms associated with hypoxemia while trekking at altitude.

 HAPE

-HAPE stands for high altitude pulmonary edema.
+HAPE stands for high-altitude pulmonary edema.
 This is a buildup of fluid around the lungs caused by hypoxia at high altitudes.
 It is very dangerous, if not life-threatening, and is the most common cause of death from altitude sickness.

 Ventilatory symptoms of HAPE include shortness of breath at rest, cough, decreased exercise performance, and chest congestion.
-If someone is suspected of suffering from HAPE, it is best to get them lower altitude as quickly as possible.
+If someone is suspected of suffering from HAPE, it is best to get them to a lower altitude as quickly as possible.

 HACE